JosephRini/embodied-ai-deployment/README.md

 ## Why notebooks

 Robot learning has enormous documentation of *how models work* and very little on *what it takes to run one, see inside it, and fix it when it fails*.
 This repo picks up roughly where the excellent [LeRobot tutorial](https://huggingface.co/docs/lerobot/il_robots) stops: not "how do these architectures work," but "you've been handed a checkpoint you didn't train — now what."
+The [LeRobot tutorial](https://huggingface.co/docs/lerobot/il_robots) is excellent and has real code — it walks you through the full pipeline, record → train → deploy, on physical hardware.
+This repo doesn't compete with that.
+It's sim-only, deliberately, and it spends its time on a narrower question the tutorial's single-command pipeline doesn't: when a rollout fails, or a pretrained checkpoint won't run on your task at all, what do you actually do next?

 Notebooks, not a framework or a CLI course, because the point is for every intermediate result — a dataset shape, a rendered frame, a loss curve, a failure video — to be something you look at directly, not something a report tells you happened.